 Of course, not all of PIE is that recognizable; a PIE word may not have survived into Germanic or been borrowed into English.
 But a lot of them have been, and PIE as a result has the aura of an old friend.

-On the pages about the deities and the rituals, I give many of my sources.
-They are not all of the ones I used; there are so many it was hard to put them all in when I wrote the book on which these pages are based.
+On the pages about the deities and the rituals, I will give many of my sources.
+There were so many it was hard to put them all in when I wrote the book on which these pages are based.
 However, I am going through all my notes, papers, and books, and putting the sources in here.
 This is an on-going project, so sometimes I will be giving only one or a few sources on something for which I have many more.
 This will change as time goes by; in the meantime, if you want to know more about my sources, send me an e-mail and I'll see what I can do.

 How long ago did the Proto-Indo-Europeans live ?